paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 - **ASP.NET Core Projects**: this folder contains the following projects:

-  - **TodoWeb**: this project is an ASP.NET Core Web application that represents the frontend of the solution.
+  - **todoweb**: this project is an ASP.NET Core Web application that represents the frontend of the solution.
 The user interface is composes of a set of Razor pages that can be used to browse, create, delete, update and see the details of a collection of todo items stored in a Document DB collection.
 The frontend service is configured to send logs, events, traces, requests, dependencies and exceptions to **Application Insights**.

-  - **TodoApi**: this project contains an ASP.NET Core REST service that is invoked by the **TodoWeb** frontend service to access the data stroed in the Document DB database.
+  - **todoapi**: this project contains an ASP.NET Core REST service that is invoked by the **todoweb** frontend service to access the data stroed in the Document DB database.
 Each time a CRUD operation is performed by any of the methods exposed bu the **TodoController**, the backend service sends a notification message to a **Service Bus queue**.
 You can use my [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer) to read messages from the queue.
 The frontend service is configured to send logs, events, traces, requests, dependencies and exceptions to **Application Insights**.
 The backend service adopts [Swagger](https://swagger.io/) ro expose a machine-readable representation of its RESTful API.

 - **Service Fabric Projects**: this folder contains the following projects: